pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `pachd.externalService.s3GatewayPort` is the desired s3 gateway port (30600 is default).

-- `pachd.service.type` specifies the Kubernetes type of the pachd service.
-The default is `ClusterIP`.
+- `pachd.externalService.annotations` add your service annotations.

-- `pachd.activateEnterprise` instructs the config-pod enterprise bootstrap job to run on upgrades.
+- `pachd.activateEnterprise` instruct the config-pod to bootstrap enterprise on the cluster, even in upgrade releases.
+Default to false.

 - `pachd.activateEnterpriseMember` specifies whether to activate with an enterprise server.
+  If pachd.activateEnterpriseMember is set, enterprise will be activated and connected to an existing enterprise server.

+- `activateAuth` If pachd.activateAuth is set, auth will be bootstrapped by the config-job.
+Defaults to true.

 - `pachd.enterpriseLicenseKey` specify the enterprise license key if you have one.
+  If pachd.enterpriseLicenseKey is set, enterprise will be activated

 - `pachd.rootToken` is the auth token used to communicate with the cluster as the root user.
+  If a token is not provided, a secret will be autogenerated on install and stored in the k8s secret 'pachyderm-bootstrap-config.rootToken'

 - `pachd.enterpriseSecret` specifies the enterprise cluster secret.
+If a secret is not provided, a secret will be autogenerated on install and stored in the k8s secret 'pachyderm-bootstrap-config.enterpriseSecret'

 - `pachd.oauthClientID` specifies the Oauth client ID representing pachd.
+Defaults to "pachd".

 - `pachd.oauthClientSecret` specifies the Oauth client secret.
+If a secret is not provided, a secret will be autogenerated on install and stored in the k8s secret 'pachyderm-bootstrap-config.authConfig.clientSecret'.

 - `pachd.oauthRedirectURI` specifies the Oauth redirect URI served by pachd.
+Example  `http://<PACHD-IP>:30657/authorization-code/callback`.

+- `pachd.enterpriseRootToken` only used if pachd.activateEnterpriseMember == true
+- `pachd.enterpriseServerAddress` only used if pachd.activateEnterpriseMember == true
+- `pachd.enterpriseCallbackAddress` only used if pachd.activateEnterpriseMember == true

 - `pachd.localhostIssuer` specifies to pachd whether dex is embedded in its process.
 This value can be set to "true", "false", or "".

-- `pachd.enterpriseRootToken` specifies the root token of the enterprise server.
-If pachd.activateEnterpriseMember is set to true, the enterprise root token will be used to register the newly deployed pachyderm cluster with the enterprise server.

-- `pachd.enterpriseServerAddress` specifies the grpc address of the enterprise server.
-If pachd.activateEnterpriseMember is set to true, the newly deployed pachyderm cluster will use the address to communicate with the enterprise server.

-- `pachd.enterpriseCallbackAddress` specifies the grpc address of the pachyderm cluster.
-If pachd.activateEnterpriseMember is set to true, the enterprise server will use this address to communicate with the pachyderm cluster.

 If any of `rootToken`,`enterpriseSecret`, or `oauthClientSecret` are blank, a value will be generated automatically.
 When using autogenerated value for the initial install, it must be pulled from the config secret and added to values.yaml for future helm upgrades.